mhauens/twitch-streamer-chat-overlay/README.md

 ![confirm](confirm.jpg)

 ## Credits
-Thank https://github.com/aaronpk/youtube-chat-overlay for the Idea. :-)
+Thanks to https://github.com/aaronpk/youtube-chat-overlay for the Idea. :-)